Tim Tebow gives 'perfectly timed' response to someone yelling 'Jesus' after his swing

 McAfee's tweet about the exchange quickly went viral.

-During the back and forth between McAfee and Tebow, the two-time college football national champion and 2007 Heisman Award winner revealed he is a "keto guy" when it comes to his diet.
+Moments later, during the back-and-forth between McAfee and Tebow, the two-time college football national champion and 2007 Heisman Award winner revealed he is a "keto guy" when it comes to his diet.

 CLICK HERE TO GET THE FOX NEWS APP